asumagic/AshBF/README.md

 [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) is a minimalist turing-complete esoteric language using only 8 instructions: `+-><[].,`.

 AshBF is an optimizing C++17 brainfuck interpreter tailored for speed.
-It recompiles brainfuck into an optimized IL, later interpreted by a VM.
+It recompiles brainfuck into an optimized IR to be interpreted by a VM or compiled down to native code.

+## Features

+- Fast execution through a bytecode VM
+- AOT compilation to x86-64 assembly
+- Usable with WebAssembly thanks to emscripten
+- IR optimization
+- Internal debugging tools for optimizations

 ## Compiling

-Currently, AshBF requires the [GNU "Label as Address" extension](https://gcc.gnu.org/onlinedocs/gcc/Labels-as-Values.html), supported by `gcc` and `clang`.
+Currently, the AshBF VM requires the [GNU "Label as Address" extension](https://gcc.gnu.org/onlinedocs/gcc/Labels-as-Values.html).
+You will only be able to compile AshBF with compatible compilers, most notably `gcc` and `clang`-family compilers.

 Basic compilation on \*nix: